Al-Andalus: Umayyad Caliphate of Córdoba

-The Caliphate of Cordoba also had extensive trade with other parts of the Mediterranean, including Christian parts.
+The Caliphate of Córdoba also had extensive trade with other parts of the Mediterranean, including Christian parts.
 Trade goods included luxury items (silk, ceramics, gold), essential foodstuffs (grain, olive oil, wine), and containers (such as ceramics for storing perishables).
-In the tenth century, Amalfitans were already trading Ifriqiyan and Byzantine silks in Umayyad Cordoba.
-Later references to Amalfitan merchants were sometimes used to emphasize the previous golden age of Cordoba.
-Fatimid Egypt was also a supplier of luxury goods, including elephant tusks, and raw or carved crystals.
-The Fatimids were traditionally thought to be the only supplier of such goods but were also valuable connections to Ghana.
-Control over these trade routes was a cause of conflict between Umayyads and Fatimids.
+In the tenth century, Amalfitans were already trading Fatimid and Byzantine silks in Córdoba.
+Later references to Amalfitan merchants were sometimes used to emphasize the previous golden age of Córdoba.
+Fatimid Egypt was a supplier of many luxury goods, including elephant tusks, and raw or carved crystals.
+The Fatimids were traditionally thought to be the only supplier of such goods, and control over these trade routes would be a cause for conflict between the Umayyads and Fatimids.

 Taifas period

 The Caliphate of Córdoba effectively collapsed during a ruinous civil war between 1009 and 1013, although it was not finally abolished until 1031 when al-Andalus broke up into a number of mostly independent mini-states and principalities called taifas.
 In 1013, invading Berbers sacked Córdoba, massacring its inhabitants, pillaging the city, and burning the palace complex to the ground.
 The largest of the taifas to emerge were Badajoz (Batalyaws), Toledo (Ṭulayṭulah), Zaragoza (Saraqusta), and Granada (Ġarnāṭah).
 After 1031, the taifas were generally too weak to defend themselves against repeated raids and demands for tribute from the Christian states to the north and west, which were known to the Muslims as "the Galician nations", and which had spread from their initial strongholds in Galicia, Asturias, Cantabria, the Basque country, and the Carolingian Marca Hispanica to become the Kingdoms of Navarre, León, Portugal, Castile and Aragon, and the County of Barcelona.
-Eventually raids turned into conquests, and in response the Taifa kings were forced to request help from the Almoravids, Muslim Berber rulers of the Maghreb.
-Their desperate maneuver would eventually fall to their disadvantage, however, as the Almoravids they had summoned from the south went on to conquer and annex all the Taifa kingdoms.
-During the eleventh century several centers of power existed among the taifas, and the political situation shifted rapidly.
-Before the rise of the Almoravids from the south or the Christians from the north, the Abbadid-ruled Taifa of Seville succeeded in conquering a dozen lesser kingdoms, becoming the most powerful and renowned of the taifas, such that it could have laid claim to be the true heir to the Caliphate of Cordoba.
+During the eleventh century several centres of power existed among the taifas, and the political situation shifted rapidly.
+Before the rise of the Almoravids from Africa or the Christians from the north, the Abbadid-ruled Taifa of Seville succeeded in conquering a dozen lesser kingdoms, becoming the most powerful and renowned of the taifas, such that it could have laid claim to be the true heir to the Caliphate of Córdoba.
 The taifas were vulnerable and divided but had immense wealth.
 During its prominence the Taifa of Seville produced technically complex lusterware and exerted significant influence on ceramic production across al-Andalus.